 Sri Lanka travel budget

-Check the infographic below for detailed information about the costs of our trip to Sri Lanka and find out exactly how much we spent on accommodation, transportation, food, activities and our visa.
+Check the infographic below for detailed information about our Sri Lanka trip costs and find out exactly how much we spent on accommodation, transportation, food, activities and our visa.

 • I quote prices in Sri Lankan Rupees (LKR) as well as € and $.
 When we were in Sri Lanka (February 2017), €1 was around 160LKR and $1 was around 150LKR.
 As the exchange rate varies this may be different now.

 • I spent almost a full month in Sri Lanka, 26 days to be exact.
 In total, we spent 182.000LKR/€1144/$1222, which comes down to an average of 7000LKR/€44/$47 a day for us as a couple.

 • My trip started and ended in Colombo (well, Negombo airport to be precise), you can find our 1 month itinerary here.

 Cost to travel Sri Lanka: our average daily budget